fbpx

 Brokers also provide in-depth, knowledgeable advice from initial enquiry through to completion, assisting applicants to navigate a competitive market as well as guiding them through the application process.

-In addition, if an applicant has any additional personal factors such as bad credit history, or any other concerns with the property purchase, the broker’s specialist advice can be invaluable.
+In addition, if an applicant has any additional personal factors such as a bad credit history, or any other concerns with the property purchase, the broker’s specialist advice can be invaluable.

 As bridging loans are a short-term finance solution, the exit strategy will need to be identified and planned from the beginning of the process.